WGLab/NanoCaller/README.md

 Please cite: Ahsan, M.U., Liu, Q., Fang, L. et al. NanoCaller for accurate detection of SNPs and indels in difficult-to-map regions from long-read sequencing by haplotype-aware deep neural networks.
 Genome Biol 22, 261 (2021). https://doi.org/10.1186/s13059-021-02472-2.

 ## Installation
 NanoCaller can be installed using Docker or Conda.
+The easiest way to install is from the bioconda channel:

+`conda install -c bioconda nanocaller`

+or using Docker:

+`
+VERSION="2.0.0"
+docker pull genomicslab/nanocaller:${VERSION}
+`
-Please refer to [Installation](docs/Install.md) for instructions regarding installing NanoCaller.
+Please refer to [Installation](docs/Install.md) for instructions regarding installing NanoCaller through other methods methods.

 ## Usage
 General usage of NanoCaller is described in [Usage](docs/Usage.md).
 For a comprehensive case study of variant calling on Nanopore reads, see [ONT Case Study](docs/ONT%20Case%20Study.md), where we describe end-to-end variant calling pipeline for using NanoCaller, where we start with aligning FASTQ files of HG002, calls variants using NanoCaller, and evaluate performances on various genomic regions.